The basic handwriting strokes

 Teaching letters by emphasizing the basic strokes with an emphasis on the starting position for the letter within the letter space, avoids the issue of letter reversal, particularly writing a b and a d.

 A d is a doughnut letter.
-The mnemonic is d=doughnut.
+The mnemonic is d=donut.